-primary-serverfarm Character string used to identify the server farm. backup (Optional) Sets the name of a backup server farm. sorry-serverfarm (Optional) Backup server farm name. sticky (Optional) Associates the backup server farm with a virtual server.
+primary_serverfarm Character string used to identify the server farm. backup (Optional) Sets the name of a backup server farm. backup_serverfarm (Optional) Backup server farm name. sticky (Optional) Associates the backup server farm with a virtual server. threshold (Optional) Configures the server farm health threshold. outservice real_value (Optional) Specifies the minimum number of active real servers required to remain as healthy.
+The outservice value must be lower than the inservice real_value . inservice real_value (Optional) Specifies the number of active real servers required for the server farm to be activated.

-Release Modification CSM release 1.1(1) This command was introduced.
-CSM release 3.1(1) The sorry server (backup server) option was added to this command.
-CSM-S release 1.1(1) This command was introduced.
+Release Modification CSM-S release 1.1(1) This command was introduced.
+CSM-S release 1.1(1) The backup server option was added to this command.
+CSM-S release 2.1(1) The threshold outservice real_value inservice real_value options were added to this command.